kstojanovski/software-design-pattern/README.md

 The motivation was to create mnemonic of the desing pattern derivated from my point of view.
 The text doesnt describes the pattern isself but how do I understand it.

 ## Introduction
-Software design pattern were created with the book "Gang of Four design Pattern" in the year 1994/1995.

 The writing is based on the information from the following sites:
 * http://www.blackwasp.co.uk/GofPatterns.aspx